-At Randall & Stump, PLLC, our truck accident attorneys like to keep track of the most recent data on truck accidents in Charlotte.
+At Randall & Stump, Criminal Defense Attorneys, our truck accident attorneys like to keep track of the most recent data on truck accidents in Charlotte.
 Every year, we help many individuals who were injured in vehicle-truck collisions, as well as families who lost loved ones in truck wrecks.
 By familiarizing ourselves with truck accident data for the city and region, we are better prepared to investigate your truck accident, determine what went wrong and why, which are crucial in proving the other party’s liability.

 Charlotte, NC Truck Accident Statistics